FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 Post-collision response strategy function
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. important:: Note: This post-collision response strategy function is only used in the LA version.

 On the basis of the original collision strategy in motion, " Gravitational moment mode " and " Vibration response mode " are added to ensure the safety of man-machine cooperation.

 When the two strategies are triggered, they will switch from automatic mode or manual mode to drag mode.
 The Gravitational moment mode will move away from the collision point according to the magnitude and direction of the collision force, while the Vibration response mode will return to the collision position after moving away from the collision point.
 At the same time, collision detection at rest is added.